Last Updated on

 If you want your air conditioner to perform efficiently for years, you need to identify and avoid some common mistakes.
-From choosing an improperly sized air conditioner, to making faulty installation, to overlooking maintenance – most air conditioning mistakes are quite predictable and easily avoidable.
-Failure to avoid the common mistakes may result in frequent AC breakdowns, and high electricity bills.
-While you can easily hire aircon servicing Singapore, it is always a good idea to take the necessary steps to prevent AC failures.
+From choosing an improperly sized air conditioner to making faulty installation, to overlooking maintenance – most air conditioning mistakes are quite predictable and easily avoidable.
+Failure to avoid the common mistakes may result in frequent AC breakdowns and high electricity bills.
+While you can easily hire an aircon service, it is always a good idea to take the necessary steps to prevent AC failures.

 • Buying an oversized AC – You may make your first mistake even before you buy an AC.
 When choosing an air conditioner for your home or office, consider the area that needs cooling and select the size of your AC accordingly.

 There is a common misconception that an oversized AC cools better and quicker.
 Remember, however, that a bigger AC may not help reduce humidity or generate uniform temperature.
 On the other hand, an undersized AC may not be enough to cool your room properly.
-It is always a good idea to seek help from an HVAC technician.
+It is always a good idea to seek help from an HVAC technician and find out more tips before buying an aircon.

 • Overlooking maintenance – Regular maintenance helps to keep an air conditioner running at its best for a long time.
 The filters and evaporator coils of your AC need cleaning every month.
 You can clean the device on your own or get professional help for cleaning.
 Professionals can quickly identify any signs of AC breakdown and suggest you whether some parts need to be replaced.
 Investing a small amount for regular maintenance may help you avoid or at least lower the frequency of hiring costly aircon repair services throughout the year.